Measurements of longitudinal and transverse momentum distributions for neutral pions in the forward-rapidity region with the LHCf detector: Monte Carlo simulations methodology

-\textsc{dpmjet} is based on the two-component dual parton model~\cite{DPM}, which uses the Gribov-Regge theory~\cite{Gribov1,Regge} for soft interactions and leading-order perturbative QCD for hard interactions.
-The multiple scattering process in the interaction with a nuclear target, which causes nuclear shadowing, is described by the Gribov-Glauber model~\cite{Gribov2,Glauber} in terms of multiple pomeron exchanges.
-Hadronisation of colour neutral strings is performed according to the Lund model implemented in \textsc{pythia} 6.115~\cite{PYTHIA6,Lund}.

-\textsc{sibyll} is also based on the dual parton model.
-An energy-dependent $\pt$ cutoff is introduced to distinguish the soft and hard interactions.
-Multiple soft interactions are described by the Gribov-Regge theory, and high-$\pt$ events (hard interactions) are simulated by the minijet model.
-Large gluon density at small $\xbj$ is taken into account in terms of the GRV parton distribution function~\cite{GRV} in which the gluon distribution follows $\sim 1/\xbj$.
-Hadronisation follows the Lund string fragmentation model~\cite{Lund}.

-\textsc{qgsjet} is the generalised Quark-Gluon-String model~\cite{QGS} for hadronic and nuclear interactions at high energy.
-Multiple scattering of constituents of projectile and target particles are described as Pomeron exchanges.
-Non-linear effects, caused by a strong overlap of underlying parton cascades at extremely high energies and small impact parameters, are described as Pomeron--Pomeron interactions.
-Cross section and particle production in nuclear target interactions are performed within the same framework as in a nucleon target interaction, but with nuclear density profiles~\cite{Kalmykov}.
-The parameters for string fragmentation are chosen to represent the characteristics of Regge trajectories~\cite{QGS2}.

-\textsc{epos} is based on the ``parton-based'' Gribov-Regge theory~\cite{Drescher}.
-The cross sections and the particle production are calculated consistently in the multiple scattering framework with the energy conservation taken into account at the amplitude level.
-Non-linear effects give rise to corrections to the partonic profile function.
-Nuclear effects relating to e.g. parton saturation and screening are applied to hadron-nucleus and nucleus-nucleus interactions.
-Hadronisation follows the string fragmentation model~\cite{Artru}.

-\textsc{pythia} has been originally developed for a model of perturbative QCD that describes the parton--parton interactions at large $\pt$.
-Multiparton interaction~\cite{MPI}, which becomes significant when $\xbj$ is small, is taken into account in the tuning parameter set used in this analysis.
-The Lund string fragmentation model~\cite{Lund} is employed for hadronisation.

-In the analysis in this paper, we use the integrated interface \textsc{crmc} 1.5.3~\cite{CRMC} to execute to the first four cosmic ray event generators, whereas \textsc{pythia} serves as its own front end for the generation of proton--proton interaction events.
+In the analysis of this paper, we use the integrated interface \textsc{crmc} 1.5.3~\cite{CRMC} for executing the first four event generators, whereas the fifth event generator, \textsc{pythia}, serves as its own front end for the generation of proton--proton hadronic interaction events.